 The Government of Canada provides refundable tax credits to qualifying companies engaged in Scientific Research and Experimental Development ("SRED") activities, as that term is defined in the Income Tax Act (Canada).
 The Company records 100% of its claim for such credits in profit or loss during the period in which the claim filed with the taxation authorities has been accepted and the tax credits have been received.
 Subsequent amendments or adjustments to such claims, if any, are recorded as they occur.
-The Company received an SRED refund of \$152,575 during the year ended September 30, 2023 (2022 - \$226,212).
+The Company received an SRED refund of \$Nil during the nine months ended June 30, 2024 (2023 - \$152,575).
+The Company no longer qualified for tax credits after it became public.